kircherlab/MPRAsnakeflow/docs/cluster.rst

 ===============================
-Running MPRAflow on HPC Cluster
+Running MPRAsnakeflow on HPC Cluster
 ===============================

 Nextflow gives us the opportunity to run MPRAflow in a cluster environment.
 Right now we split up processes into two main groups: `longtime` and `shorttime`.
 We can define different job setting for both groups.
 As you can imagine from the names `longtime` defines processes that takes a while when running.
 Sometimes several days. `shortime` defines processes that are quicker and are usually done in several minutes.